Headshed/cube-integration/README.md

 [Clients-Assignments-Campaigns API] (https://github.com/Headshed/cube-integration/blob/master/Clients-Assignments-Campaigns.md)

 ## Importing customer data from _any_ CRM into Cube
-Customer records can be imported via the REST API for CRM data.
+Customer records are imported into an Assignment, and Customer records can be imported via the REST API for CRM data.
+We have a flexible/extensible data model where you can configure any extra information fields you want to use.
-[Update Customer data API] (https://github.com/Headshed/cube-integration/blob/master/UpdateCustomerDataAPI.md)
+[Customer data API] (CustomerDataAPI.md)

-Imports of customer records from various CRM solutions can be done by the user of the CRM system via Excel spreadsheets.
-The Excel import is very flexible and can support any model.(e.g. Microsoft Dynamics, Siebel, SAP etc.).
+Imports of customer records from various CRM solutions can also be done in the Cube web application by the user of the CRM system via Excel spreadsheets.
+As mentioned, the import is very flexible and can support any model.(e.g. data from Microsoft Dynamics, Siebel, SAP, Hubspot etc.).

+## Updating customer data from _any_ CRM into Cube
+If you have updated CRM records you want the users in Cube to know about, you can update Customer records wia the API.
+[Customer data API] (CustomerDataAPI.md)

 ## Recieving updated CRM records from Cube
 In a typical use-case scenario, Cube is used to register all contact with a customer.
 When in contact with the customer, the Cube user can update the Customer information in Cube with e.g. a new phone number, email address, changed last name etc.

-[Read Customer data API] (https://github.com/Headshed/cube-integration/blob/master/CustomerDataAPI.md)
+[Customer data API] (CustomerDataAPI.md)

 ## Recieving updated Response-records from Cube
 In a typical use-case scenario, Cube is used to register all contact with a customer.
 Configuration of extra response information fields is done pr.
 Campaign in Cube, and the data is grouped by Campaign.